kkoomen/vim-doge/CONTRIBUTING.md

 The key to DoGe is _regex_.
 Why?
 Because of its flexibility.
-Each filetype consists of a buffer-local variable named `b:doge_patterns` which is a list of dictionaries containing info about a certain pattern to apply for when triggering DoGe.
+Each filetype consists of a buffer-local variable named `b:doge_patterns` which is a list of dictionaries containing info about the pattern to match and how the comment should be structured.

-In each pattern you can specify a regex pattern and each group can be named and then be used as a token inside the different keys to render that value when it matches.
+In each pattern you can specify a regex pattern, each group can be named and each name can be used as a token inside other specific keys.

-After implementating this the only thing left to do is implementing all the languages.
+After implementing this the only thing left to do is implementing all the languages.

 # Topics